R0mb0/TruDaMul_FrameWork_Simulations/README.md

 15. If the Mule reach the Client's zone with the message, the mule delivers the answer to Client and come back to be 'white listed', after, the Client pays the Mule, at the end the Mule returns to walk randomly.

 ### Properties implemented:
+- If the Client's request will be always accomplished.
+- If the Proxy's request will be always accomplished.
+- If the Client's request will be always accomplished when the Mules are not 'black listed' and the Client is in the safety zone.

 ## Autors
 - Francesco Rossi #298356